cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 !!! warning
     You should be careful since MINOS knows nothing about the discrete nuisances and hence estimations of uncertainties will be incorrect via MINOS.
 Instead, uncertainties from scans and limits will correctly account for these nuisance parameters.
 Currently the Bayesian methods will _not_ properly treat the nuisance parameters, so some care should be taken when interpreting Bayesian results.

-As an example, we can peform a likelihood scan as a function of the Higgs boson signal strength in the toy Hgg datacard.
+As an example, we can perform a likelihood scan as a function of the Higgs boson signal strength in the toy Hgg datacard.
 By leaving the object `pdf_index` non-constant, at each point in the likelihood scan, the PDFs will be iterated over and the one that gives the lowest -2 times log-likelihood, including the correction factor $c$ (as defined in the paper linked above) will be stored in the output tree.
 We can also check the scan when we fix at each PDF individually to check that the envelope is achieved.
 For this, you will need to include the option `--X-rtd REMOVE_CONSTANT_ZERO_POINT=1`.
 In this way, we can take a look at the absolute value to compare the curves, if we also include `--saveNLL`.

 For example for a full scan, you can run